uchicago-cs/chiventure/src/skilltrees/examples/README.md

 # Skill Trees Demo Game
 This example program runs a complete instance of chiventure to feature skill trees.
-The context for this chiventure game is software design, represented by three rooms: the "Design Room," the "Implementation Room," and the "Demo Room."
+The context for this chiventure game is software development, represented by three rooms: the "Design Room," the "Implementation Room," and the "Demo Room."

 ![Skill Trees Demo](skilltrees_demo.png)